Malak-Mansour/ReproducingFoundationalResult/README.md

 If both of these have been done and still the results are not exactly as expected, then it is probably an outlier, which is okay to exist!

+9. Since this is a queueless environment, we have to make sure that a queue doesn't form: rtt is not much larger than minrtt.
+To ensure that we picked a bottleneck link rate that is greater than the maximum model BW: max model BW was 2e8 so we picked bottleneck link rate = 1Gbit/s.
+However, after many trial runs, we noticed a few queue formations (rtt>>minrtt)

+**Solution:** We increased the bottleneck link rate to be greater than the maximum model BW by 3 times since the experiment BW to model BW ratio could go up to approximately 2.5.
+The maximum BW in the plot is around 2e8 bits/s, so we will set the bottleneck link rate to 3Gbit/s.

 ## Parameter values